Custom PHP Assignments

 return ($some_variable == 'some value');

-Below are a (growing) collection of ready-to-use PHP assignment scripts.
+Below are a (growing) collection of ready-to-use PHP conditions scripts.
 You can also use these as examples and starting-point to create your own custom scripts.

 Assign to certain (parts of) email addresses